 A curtain wall is an exterior wall that encloses the space within, but is not load-bearing.
 Often, the term "curtain wall" specifically refers to glass walls such as those found on store fronts.
 Curtain walls are typically used on commercial buildings; however, they also have residential applications - for example, sunrooms or indoor swimming pools.

 This article will explain how to create a simple curtain wall with a commercial awning in Chief Architect.

 To create a folding glass wall or door system, consider downloading the NanaWall Manufacturer catalog.
 For more information on additional catalogs, please refer to the "Obtaining Library Content" resource in the Related Articles section below.

 To create the curtain wall

-Change the Minimum Separation value to 0", click OK, then Done to close the Default Settings dialog.
+Change the Minimum Separation value to 0", click OK, then Done to close the dialog boxes.

-Once the window is placed, go to 3D> Create Orthographic View> Cross Section/Elevation and create an elevation of the front of the building.
+Navigate to 3D> Create Orthographic View> Cross Section/Elevation and create a cross section/elevation of the front of the building.